tnwei/geohack2022/README.md

 5. `git branch -M main`
 6. `git remote add origin git@github.com:YOUR-GITHUB-USERNAME/geohack2022-team<YOUR-TEAM-NUMBER>.git`
 7. `git push -u origin main`.
 You will need to set up authentication to your github account here.

+Please include an MIT license with your code repo.
+Don't worry if you aren't familiar with this, we'll help you!